Dialectic and Philanthropic Societies: Portraiture and furniture

 The Dialectic and Philanthropic Societies Foundation holds one of the largest privately held portrait collections in the United States, composed mainly of 19th- and early-20th-century portraits of prominent former members, many of whom held positions of power in the State of North Carolina.
 It is believed that the Foundation has either the largest or second largest collection of William Garl Browne portraits in the world.

-In addition, the Societies hold a number of pieces of mid-19th-century furniture in both chambers, some of which are pieces known to have been made by the famed free black furniture-maker Thomas Day.
+In addition, the Societies hold several pieces of mid-19th-century furniture in both chambers, some of which are pieces known to have been made by the famed free black furniture maker Thomas Day.
 The remainder of the pieces are likely the work of a similar furniture-maker.
-Further, the Philanthropic Society holds land in the Scottish Highlands.